- Room 518, Cookworthy Building, Drake Circus, Plymouth, Devon, PL4 8AA

 Plymouth Business School (Faculty of Business)

-I am a Doctoral Teaching Assistant (DTA) in the Department of Economics.
-I lecture part-time whilst researching for my PhD.
-My teaching includes ECN391 International Economics (as module leader), ECN207 Economic Perspectives, ECN320 Topics in Economics, as well as ECN303 dissertation supervision.
+I am a Doctoral Teaching Assistant (DTA) in the Department of Economics, lecturing part-time whilst researching for my PhD.
+My teaching includes ECN3017 International Economics, ECN2009 Economic Perspectives, ECN3021 Topics in Economics.

-I graduated from City University, London with a BSc (Hons) Econ in 1993, after which I began work in the financial services industry.
-Starting as an economist I became an equity-trader before moving into fund management and investment strategy.
-Between 2003-2010 I was a partner in a small investment management company based in Mayfair.
-I chose to leave the industry and move to Devon in April 2010.
+I graduated from City University, London with a BSc (Hons) Econ in 1993.
+I was employed as an economist in the financial services industry before moving into trading and investment management.
+In 2003 I co-founded an investment management company, based in Mayfair.
+I chose to leave full-time work in the industry and move to Devon in 2010 and now act as a Non-Executive Director and Consulting Economist.

-My teaching interests include economic history (including the recent financial crisis), history of economic thought, heterodox economics, monetary theory, investment, and international political economy.
+My teaching interests include economic history (including the recent financial crisis), history of economic thought, trade theory, economic methodology, monetary theory, investment, and international political economy.

-My primary research interests are in the areas of money/monetary theory, monetary history and the potential links with Sustainable Development.
-I am especially interested in heterodox schools of thought including Post-Keynesian and Ecologocial Economics, as well as interdisciplinary links with areas such as anthropology and politics.
-My PhD is focusing on the potential role of complementary/secondary currency systems in delivering Sustainable Development Goals, developed in a System Dynamics macroeconomic model.
+I come from the perspective of an Institutionalist Post Keynesian economist, with primary research interests in the areas of money/monetary theory, monetary history and the potential links with Sustainable Development.
+I use Systems Theory and System Dynamics as a modelling paradigm.
+My PhD is focusing on the role of complementary/secondary currency systems in delivering Sustainable Development Goals, developed in a System Dynamics macroeconomic model.